trevorblades/emoji-favicon/examples/mdx-deck/README.md

 # The end
 ```

-[Click here](https://emoji-favicon-mdx-deck.surge.sh) for a hosted version of this example.
+Follow [this link](https://emoji-favicon.trevorblades.com/) for a hosted version of this example.